 - All units including balconies and patios, as well as the entire property.
-This is the easiest policy to enforce.

 - All units including balconies and patios, as well as entire property, with an exemption for an outdoor designated smoking area away from doorways, operable windows, air intakes and common areas.
 Such an area would ideally have a roof, a place to sit and somewhere to safely dispose of butts.

 Think about what substances you want to include in your policy and provide a clear definition.
 The Smoke-Free Ontario Act prohibits smoking of tobacco and cannabis and vaping of any substances in common areas of multi-unit housing.
 You may want to consider the same or different substances.

 When would the policy apply?

 Decide on a start date.
 Six months to a year should be enough time to gather required information and prepare for the policy.
 Spring and summer are ideal times to launch a new policy–that gives people enough time to get used to stepping outside for a cigarette before the snow flies!

 Step 1: Create a working group or committee